 3-14 December 2018, Katowice, Poland

-The European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT), on behalf of the Committee on Earth Observation Satellites (CEOS), is pleased to update the 49th session of the Subsidiary Body for Scientific and Technological Advice (SBSTA) on the coordinated response to the United Nations Framework Convention on Climate Change (UNFCCC) needs for global observations being implemented by CEOS and the Coordination Group for Meteorological Satellites (CGMS) Working Group on Climate.
+The European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT), on behalf of the Committee on Earth Observation Satellites (CEOS), is pleased to update the 49th session of the Subsidiary Body for Scientific and Technological Advice (SBSTA) on the coordinated response to the United Nations Framework Convention on Climate Change (UNFCCC) needs for global observations facilitated by the UN’s Global Climate Observing System (GCOS), being implemented by CEOS and the Coordination Group for Meteorological Satellites (CGMS) Working Group on Climate.

 CEOS and CGMS, international organizations of 60 Members and Associates and 15 Members, respectively, have had the honour to report on space agency activities to the UNFCCC on several previous occasions.

-Space agencies continue to evolve their systematic observation of the climate system, now over several decades, strengthening scientific knowledge on climate, supporting provision of knowledge-‐based information to climate services and to support decision making.
+Space agencies continue to evolve their systematic observation of the Earth’s climate system, now over several decades, strengthening scientific knowledge on climate, supporting provision of knowledge-‐based information to climate services and to support decision making.
 Space agencies are doing this by implementing the Architecture for Climate Monitoring from Space, 2013 – developed by a team comprised of representatives from CEOS, CGMS, and the World Meteorological Organization (WMO).
-This architecture involves the identification of existing and potential future gaps in the provision of the climate data requested by the UN’s Global Climate Observing System Programme (GCOS).
+This architecture involves the identification of existing and potential future gaps in the provision of the climate data requested by the GCOS.

 The consolidation of space agency efforts through the establishment of the Joint CEOS/CGMS Working Group on Climate has resulted in a significant increase in efficiency in responding to the needs of Systematic Observations as required by the Convention.
-Using the web-based Inventory of more than 900 existing and planned climate data records of Essential Climate Variables (ECV) observable from space published in 2017, the Working Group Climate consolidated its first gap analysis.
-The analysis traced climate data records to contributing satellite instruments, achieved a full assessment of climate data records against GCOS criteria, and, for eight ECVs including CO2 and CH4 assessed how the use of past and current satellite measurements could be further optimised and identified gaps in planned future measurements which would prevent the continuation of climate data records.
-From a space agency perspective, the identification of gaps and their traceability to products and instruments registered in CEOS and WMO data bases provides a sufficient basis for future planning.
-CEOS and CGMS foresee annual updates of the web-based Inventory and incremental gap analyses addressing specific sets of ECVs performed by the Working Group Climate that will further improve the ability of space agencies for a targeted response to the GCOS needs.
+Using the web-based Inventory of more than 900 existing and planned climate data records of Essential Climate Variables (ECV) observable from space published in 2017, the Joint Working Group on Climate consolidated its first gap analysis1.
+The analysis traced climate data records to contributing satellite instruments: it achieved a full assessment of climate data records against GCOS criteria, and, for eight ECVs including CO2 and CH4, it assessed how the use of past and current satellite measurements could be further optimised.
+In addition it identified gaps in planned future measurements which would prevent the continuation of climate data records.
+From a space agency perspective, the identification of gaps and their traceability to products and instruments registered in CEOS and WMO instrument data bases provides a sufficient basis for future planning.
+CEOS and CGMS foresee annual updates of the web-based Inventory and incremental gap analyses addressing specific sets of ECVs performed by the Joint Working Group on Climate that will further improve the ability of space agencies for a targeted response to the GCOS needs.